 - Bottom 10 Percent

-NICE LIST – The middle 70 should be given coaching, training, and goal-setting opportunities, to provide them with a chance to advance into the Top 20.
-“Keeping them motivated is the most difficult part of the manager’s task, “says Jack Welch in his book Winning.
+NICE LIST – The middle 70 should be given coaching, training, and goal-setting opportunities, with an eye toward giving them an opportunity to advance into the Top 20.
+“Keeping them motivated is the most difficult part of the manager’s task“, says Jack Welch in his book, Winning.
 “You do not want to lose the vast majority of your middle 70 – you want to improve them,” he continues.
-I put these employees on the Nice List, and Santa would give them some pretty great stocking stuffers!
+I put these employees on the Nice List and Santa would give them some pretty great stocking stuffers!

 NAUGHTY LIST – As for the bottom 10 percent, “there is no sugarcoating this,” Mr. Welch says.
 “They have to go.”
-I put these employees on Santa’s Naughty List, and Santa would give them coal.
-These employees bring down everything good in your team.
+I put these employees on Santa’s Naughty List and Santa would give them coal.
+These employees bring down everything that is good in your team.
 SEE YA!

 Do not keep employees if they’ve landed themselves on the Naughty List.
-Unfortunately (and trust me, this has happened to me), a Naughty List Employee will occasionally slip through the cracks and remain employed at your organization.
-If that happens, it’s essential to monitor the situation carefully.
+Unfortunately, (and trust me this has happened to me) a Naughty List Employee will occasionally slip through the cracks and remain employed at your organization.
+It that happens, it’s important to monitor the situation carefully.
 Annual Peer reviews and Criminal reviews may lead to opportunities that will allow you to get rid of the Naughty List Employees.
-Research by the National Institute for the Prevention of Workplace Violence disclosed that employers had been found liable for negligent hiring or retention of dangerous or incompetent employees in more than half of the United States.
+Research by the National Institute for the Prevention of Workplace Violence disclosed that employers have been found liable for negligent hiring or retention of dangerous or incompetent employees, in more than half of the United States.

 Negligent hiring and incompetent employees can lead to legal ramifications against your company.
-Conducting a thorough pre-employment background screening will help pre-employment background screening will help to weed out the Naughty List employees, and regular screenings can help prevent problems with current employees.
+Conducting a thorough, compliant pre-employment background screening will obviously help to weed out the Naughty List employees, and recurring screenings can help prevent problems with current employees.
 Statistics show that eighteen percent of people in the United States have a criminal record and an astounding sixty percent of workplace theft and fraud happen at the hands of an employee.
-Workplace violence costs employers more than 4 billion dollars annually in lost work and legal fees.
+Workplace violence costs employers more than $4 billion dollars a year in lost work and legal fees.
 Yes, I said Four.
 Billion.
 Dollars!